Here they are in no particular order:

 Disney boy names

-Ok so any Disney fan knows his real name is actually Eugene Fitzherbert.
+Ok so any true Disney fan knows this character’s real name is actually Eugene Fitzherbert.
 But that doesn’t stop Flynn Ryder (of Tangled) from winning us over with his famous smolder.

 Speaking of The Little Mermaid, who wouldn’t want to name their baby after Ariel’s studly Prince?